SatoshiumAI/.github/security.md

 Satoshium currently consists of:

-- Educational website
-- Public documentation repos
+- layered documentation infrastructure
+- governance and verification services
+- registry coordination surfaces
-- Early demonstration tools
+- simulations and experimental tools
-- Concept architecture
+- educational architecture systems

-There is **no token, custody platform, exchange, or live financial system** associated with Satoshium.
+There is **no token**, exchange, custody system, or financial platform associated with Satoshium.

-Any claims suggesting otherwise are false.
+Any claims suggesting otherwise are incorrect.

 ---

 # 🧠 Final Principle

 Security is not a feature.

 It is a foundation.

-Satoshium is being built deliberately
-so that when real systems arrive —
+Satoshium is being constructed deliberately so that as coordination infrastructure expands —

-they are resilient, verifiable, and trustworthy from day one.
+its integrity remains observable, verifiable, and resilient from the start.